 February 2008 marked the 60th anniversary of a U.S. naval command presence in Bahrain; MIDEASTFOR (U.S. Middle East Force), its successor, NAVCENT (naval component of U.S. Central Command), as well as the Fifth Fleet (reconstituted in June 1995) are headquartered there, at a sprawling facility called "Naval Support Activity-Bahrain."
-The facility now covers over 100 acres, and about 2,300 U.S. personnel, mostly Navy, are assigned there.9 Some smaller U.S. ships (minesweepers) are docked there, but the Fifth Fleet also consists of a Carrier Battle Group, an Amphibious Ready Group, and various other ships that are afloat or which dock elsewhere in the region.
-To further develop the facility (sometimes referred to as "Bahrain Island"), recent appropriations and requests include \$54 million for FY2008 (including \$19 million for a Special Operations Forces facility);10 no funds for FY2009; \$41.5 million for FY2010 (P.L.
-111-117); and a requested \$258 million for FY2011 for several facilities in Bahrain.
-With these and other funds that are expected to be appropriated, construction began in May 2010 of a major, \$580 million expansion of the facility to allow larger ships to dock there; the project is expected to be completed, in several phases, by 2015.
-A January 2008 lease agreement between the United States and Bahrain allowed for the expansion by making available the decommissioned Mina (port) Salman.
-In addition, \$45 million of the funds is to be used to expand an apron at Shaykh Isa Air Base.
+The facility now covers over 100 acres, and about 2,300 U.S. personnel, mostly Navy, are assigned there.
+Some smaller U.S. ships (minesweepers) are docked there, but the Fifth Fleet also consists of a Carrier Battle Group, an Amphibious Ready Group, and various other ships that are afloat or which dock elsewhere in the region.

+&lt;sup>12 Information in this section obtained from a variety of press reports, and the Defense Security Cooperation Agency (DSCA).